geekgirl101/FFXI-HD-Maps/Q&A.md

 ____
 __Q.
 I don't like the Hunting Maps, how do I switch to Clean Maps?__

-__A.__ Simply delete the folder you downloaded the Hunting Maps in, create a new folder for the Clean Maps then download and drop the Clean Maps in there.
+__A.__ Delete the folder you downloaded the Hunting Maps in, create a new folder for the Clean Maps then download and drop the Clean Maps in there.

 ____
 __Q.
 I don't see any changes in the game!__